-The best food sources to naturally produce collagen are natural lean protein sources such as fish, chicken, and beef.
+The best food sources to naturally boost collagen production are lean protein sources such as fish, chicken, and beef.
 Lean protein contains two key amino acids Lysine and Proline, which help in collagen and elastin production.
 Ensuring that you’re receiving an adequate amount of essential amino acids, is imperative for collagen production.
 Bone broth is an excellent source of bioavailable collagen.
-Other foods that supply the body with collagen, naturally, can be accessed HERE.

 Eggs are an (Egg)cellent source of age-fighting amino acids, Lysine, Proline, and Glycine, which are essential for collagen production, to help improve the elasticity and texture of your skin.
 Eggs are also rich in Sulfur, a trace mineral which is required for collagen production.